D-Chase-H/Deep_Keyword_Searcher/README.rst

    NOTE:  Since I am just a regular programmer guy, and can't afford a certificate to sign the app with...
     When you use the executable, it will almost certainly be picked up by Anti-Virus software as possibly malicious.
 I use Avast, and it gets sent to their lab to be"interrogated" For me it said it was going to take 127 minutes to analyze the app to see if it is malicious.
-After you AV software realizes it's not malicious, it should run just fine.
-As far as I know, most AV companies share their malware data, so eventually the app should just be cataloged as not malicious, and this won't be an issue anymore.
+After your AV software realizes it's not malicious, it should run just fine.
+As far as I know, most AV companies share their malware data, so eventually the app should just be cataloged as not malicious, and this won't be an issue anymore, hopefully.

     If you don't feel comfortable taking using this option, I don't blame you.
 I suggest just downloading the .py files, which you can read through all the contents and verify that they're not malicious yourself, and use PyInstaller to compile it into an executable.
 Or if you use Linux, you don't have to go through any of this trouble, and you can literally just execute the .py file right then and there, no need for a .exe.